riccardo1980/fasthello/README.md

 ```

 ### From WSL2
+Here is the setup:

-WSL2 is treated as a VM, connected to Windows host using a dedicated network.
+- WSL2 is treated as a VM, connected to Windows host using a dedicated network.
-From this point of view, FatAPI application is exposed as a Windows service: to get the IP address of windows host, a number of tricks is available.
+- FastAPI application is exposed as a Windows service.

+To get the IP address of windows host, as seen by WSL2 VM, a number of tricks is available.
 Most simple one is to ask for IP address of default DNS, from WSL2 prompt:
 ```Bash
 cat /etc/resolv.conf
 ```